asellitt/DungeonsAndDragons/_drafts/2015-03-21-blackfangs-dungeon.md

 Pring cut in and began talking over Zaradae; "Err, will there be more ale?
 If we help you, I mean?"

-"Yes, err, Pring, was it?
+"Yes, ahh, Pring, was it?
 There will be lots more ale if we manage to complete our task."
 Moonfeather recounted the details of the job to the unlikely pair, showing them the blackened claw.
 Pleased with the prospect of more ale, Pring acquiesced.
 It was clear to Moonfeather that Zaradae had reservations about the job, but was not going to let Pring go along without her.

 Now that Moonfeather had enlisted some help, she went about securing a room.
 Zaradae suggested that they may get a discounted rate if the three of them were to stay in the same room.
 Pring was having none of this.